inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

 An extensive list of standardised OSM tags is available on the OSM Wiki `Map Features page <http://wiki.openstreetmap.org/wiki/Map_Features>`_.

-When users enter tags in manually in JOSM or another editor, it is common to make spelling or other mistakes, particularly for beginners.
+When users enter tags manually in JOSM or another editor, it is common to make spelling or other mistakes, particularly for beginners.
 For this reason, it is a good idea to use the presets menu, which uses forms that prevent incorrect tags from being entered.